magro/kryo-serializers/README.markdown

 * CopyForIterateCollectionSerializer - creates a copy of the source collection for writing object data.
 * CopyForIterateMapSerializer - creates a copy of the source map for writing object data.
 * CurrencySerializer - serializer for Currency
+* DateSerializer - serializer for java.util.Date and subclasses
 * EnumMapSerializer - serializer for EnumMap
 * EnumSetSerializer - serializer for EnumSet
 * GregorianCalendarSerializer - optimized serializer for (Gregorian)Calendar (24 bytes vs. 1323 bytes with FieldSerializer)